-- 1. The homeroom teacher will continue to follow our contact policy of calling daily until contact has been made. - 2.
-A contacts IA is created after the third attempt of no contact, at which point the Attendance Clerk will send written notification that contact has not been made. - 3.
-If contact is not made within 1 school day, the family will receive outreach from an administrator that they must contact their homeroom teacher immediately. - 4.
+The homeroom teacher will continue to follow our contact policy of calling daily until contact has been made.

+After the third attempt of no contact, the Attendance Coordinator will send written notification that contact has not been made.

+If contact is not made within 1 school day, the family will receive outreach from an administrator that they must contact their homeroom teacher immediately.

 After this attempt, if no contact is made, the homeroom teacher with the support of the school counselor will request a welfare check via the local police department.

-The attendance intervention system is implemented and tracked by the Family Engagement Coordinators (FEC) and the Attendance Clerk.
+The attendance intervention system is implemented and tracked by the Family Engagement Specialists (FES) and the Attendance Clerk.
 The following outlines the attendance monitoring and intervention system:

 - Approaching Alarm for attendance (71%-85% of the expected hours over the course of three weeks) is an indicator that the student has not been attending as expected.
-Once a student enters Approaching Alarm for attendance, they will receive written communication indicating that they are at risk of truancy. - If a student remains in Approaching Alarm for attendance for greater than 2 weeks, they will be added to the FEC roster for monitoring which may include regular meetings, goal setting, etc. as described below. - If a student progresses to Alarm for attendance (70% or less of the expected hours of the course of three weeks indicating they are habitually truant), a meeting will be set up with the FEC, student, parent, and other school staff (homeroom teacher, counselor, etc.) as appropriate. - A student who remains in Alarm for attendance for more than 4 weeks is at risk of being withdrawn due to truancy.
+Once a student enters Approaching Alarm for attendance, they will receive written communication indicating that they are at risk of truancy, and will receive a referral to the Student Engagement Liaison. - If a student remains in Approaching Alarm for attendance for greater than 2 weeks, they will be added to the FES roster for monitoring which may include regular meetings, goal setting, etc. as described below. - If a student progresses to Alarm for attendance (70% or less of the expected hours of the course of three weeks indicating they are habitually truant), a meeting will be set up with the FEC, student, parent, and other school staff (homeroom teacher, counselor, etc.) as appropriate. - A student who remains in Alarm for attendance for more than 4 weeks is at risk of being withdrawn due to truancy.